ropensci/roweb3/content/blog/2024-10-23-news-october-2024/index.md

     - Look up [Openscapes](https://openscapes.org/)
     - Chat with our cohost to learn more about the Openscapes organization, and how they use R to automate creating open education infrastructure

+- [Tuesday, December 3rd, 09:00 Australia Western (01:00 UTC)](/events/coworking-2024-12), "Getting Involved in the Antarctic/Southern Ocean rOpenSci Community" with cohosts [Michael Sumner](/author/michael-sumner ) and [Ben Raymond](/author/ben-raymond), and [Steffi LaZerte](/author/steffi-lazerte).
+    - [Explore rOpenSci R packages](/blog/2018/11/13/antarctic/#demo) supporting Antarctic and Southern Ocean Research
+    - Chat with our cohosts to find out how you can be involved in this community

 And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!

 ## Software :package: